Demographics of the Arab world: Languages

 In general, Modern Standard Arabic (MSA) is the official language in the Arab world, but additional languages are often used in the daily lives of some citizens.
 Arabs, however, don't natively speak MSA but their native varieties of Arabic, which are grouped based on shared features into Peninsular, Mesopotamian, Levantine, Egyptian, and Maghrebi.
 Currently, three major non-Arabic languages are widely used: Kurdish (in northern Iraq and parts of Syria), Berber (in North Africa), and Somali (in the Horn of Africa).

 There are several minority languages that are still spoken today, such as Afar, Armenian, Hebrew, Nubian, Persian, Aramaic, and Turkish.
 Twenty percent of the Arab population natively speak a non-Arabic language, most commonly, Somali, Berber and Kurdish languages.

 Populations

 Many Arab countries in the Persian Gulf have sizable non-Arab populations.
 Iraq, Bahrain, Kuwait, Qatar, United Arab Emirates and Oman have a Persian speaking minority.
-The same countries also have Hindi-Urdu speakers and Filipinos as sizable minority.
+The same countries also have Urdu speakers and Filipinos as sizable minority.
 Balochi speakers are a good size minority in Oman.
-Additionally, countries like Bahrain, UAE, Oman and Kuwait have significant non-Arab and non-Muslim minorities (10–20%) like Hindus and Christians from India, Pakistan, Bangladesh, Nepal and the Philippines.
+Additionally, countries like: Bahrain, UAE, Oman and Kuwait have significant non-Arab and non-Muslim minorities (11–21%) like Hindus and Christians from Indian-Sub continent: Bangladesh; Nepal; Pakistan; and the Philippines.